NormandErwan/Blogpaper/README.md

 4. Configure on your `config.yaml`:

     ```yaml
-    theme: "blogpaper"
+    theme: blogpaper
-    title: "" # Your site title
+    title: # Your site title
     author:
       name: # Your name
-    copyright: "" # Optional, will be displayed on site's footer, if this line is removed an default copyright will be generated
+    copyright: # Optional, will be displayed on site's footer, if this line is removed an default copyright will be generated
     languageCode: en # The language code of your site, by default "en"
     menu:
       main: # The menu to display on top-right of your site, see https://gohugo.io/templates/menu-templates/#site-config-menus